codophilic/LearnSpring/JavaSpring.md

 - Incase of prototype scope, a prototype bean is a new instance that is created every time the bean is requested.
 So the new instance is created by spring only when it is called by `getBean()`. **Now whenever we initialized ApplicationContext spring does not create those beans in case of prototype scope.**

 ## Setters Injection
-- Lets say we wanted to assigned some value of class variables whenever spring creates our bean, this can be done using property attribute, but property attribute has one condition.
-Your class variables must be private.
+- Lets say we wanted to assigned some value of instance variables whenever spring creates our bean, this can be done using property attribute, but property attribute has one condition.
+Your instance variables must be private.
 So how will they set the value if access modifier is private? using getters and setters of the variable.
 - Below is the config xml file for it.

 ```